 - Reducing stress and making time to relax.

 It’s not uncommon for people who have come off of a period of intense restriction to experience “extreme hunger” and therefore need a lot of calories.
-This is your body’s way of begging for, not only enough calories to return to baseline, but also to help replenish your body after months or years of underfueling it.
+This is your body’s way of begging for not only enough calories to return to baseline, but also to help replenish your body after months or years of underfueling it.

 Since the body is operating at a lower metabolic rate while consuming a suboptimal amount of calories, once you jump up to the 2500 calorie minimum, it’s expected that you will gain weight and fat.
 This is normal.
 In fact, Rinaldi suggests that most studies and surveys found that the weight gain tended to bring people into a BMI of 22 or more, which is what she calls the “fertile zone”.
 Everyone’s fertile weight is different, and it may be higher than the weight you aesthetically think you should be.
 The weight gain therefore may be a little, or it may be a lot.

 You may also gain what is often termed “overshoot weight”.
-This is a term that Rinaldi herself really dislikes (and for good reason considering a moral weight stigma inherently attached to it).
+This is a term that Rinaldi herself really dislikes (and for good reason, considering a moral weight stigma inherently attached to it).
 Essentially, some people who follow the “All In” approach find that they may initially gain “extra” weight, but as their metabolism adjusts, this weight resettles down slightly and plateaus.
 While this does not happen to everyone, and a lot of people may simply plateau at a higher weight when they reach their true set point, if it does occur, it may be for a few different reasons.
-One is that the initial weight gain may cause changes in fluid and electrolyte storage which can cause water retention and bloating.
-Two, is that some people (particularly those who come from a disordered eating history) may have very high caloric needs when they begin “All In” as they not only need calories for baseline needs, but also for repairing and refueling damaged metabolic systems.
+One is that the initial weight gain may cause changes in fluid and electrolyte storage, which can cause water retention and bloating.
+Second is that some people (particularly those who come from a disordered eating history) may have very high caloric needs when they begin “All In”, as they not only need calories for baseline needs, but also for repairing and refueling damaged metabolic systems.
 Over time, once the repairing is complete, these caloric needs may drop and regulate to just cover baseline needs.
-And three, at the beginning of the “All In” journey, one’s metabolism will likely be pretty slow, which can result in a quick (sometimes significant) jump on the scale.
+And third, at the beginning of the “All In” journey, one’s metabolism will likely be pretty slow, which can result in a quick (sometimes significant) jump on the scale.
 But once metabolism catches up and adjusts to the new incoming caloric load, it’s possible we would see the weight come down and stabilize.